bytedance/videx/doc/debug_guide.md

     - Type: SFTP
     - SSH Configuration: Use the SSH configured in the previous step
     - Root path: /root
-    - ✅ Use rsync for download/...
+    - Select `Use rsync for download/...`
 3. In the Mappings tab:
-    - Local path: Set to the mysql_server path on your local host
+    - Local path: Set to the mysql_server path on **your local host**
-    - Deployment path: /root
+    - Deployment path: /mysql_server

 ![deployment setting](debug_img/deployment_setting.png)